GTmetrix Performance Blog

 Because your website could be visited from devices of all sizes, it is important to ensure that it is optimized for screen sizes most used by your visitors.

-Why Device Pixel Ratio (DPR) matters
+Why Device Pixel Ratio (DPR) Matters

 Device Pixel Ratio in simplistic terms is how many pixels are packed in a screen.
 Different mobile devices have different Device Pixel Ratio – from Quad HD displays, to Apple’s Retina Display.